-One reason I love being a Vermont Wedding photographer is that I get to listen to many beautiful wedding readings.
+One reason I love being a Charleston Wedding photographer is that I get to listen to many beautiful wedding readings.
 Here is some knowledge from my past wedding experience.

 Make your ceremony about the two of you as a couple!
 Take this extraordinary moment in time to read something that shows your character.
 What it's like to be within your relationship.
 You will teach people a lot about your relationship based on the readings that you pick for your ceremony

 The days before a wedding are so crazy busy!
 By choosing a stable reading or verse that symbolizes how much you cherish your spouse will enhance the significance of the moment.
 Charleston wedding ceremony readings do not have to come from old books and old texts.
 Modern brides are choosing various original and entertaining quotes from many places, including movies, songs, poems, and books.
 Here is a list of exciting readings that will improve your wedding ceremony.

 • “If I Should Fall Behind” by Bruce Springsteen:

 • “Us Two” from “Now We Are Six” by A. A. Milne:

 • “How Falling in Love is Like Owning a Dog” by Taylor Mali: